 The question of why I started Engage is really three questions: what is the problem; why Engage solves the problem; and why I decided to start the company and build the app.

+This is the first of a six-part series.
 Part I, below, talks about why accountants should use engagement letters and why failing to use them is a problem.

 Part I: The Problem